+CHEM 130 - Stoichiometry

-CHEM 130 (4-3-3) Stoichiometry: The study of stoichiometry, gas laws, thermochemistry, and the balancing of chemical equations, with laboratory activities investigating mole-mass relationships, gas laws, and measurement of thermochemical phenomena.
+The study of stoichiometry, gas laws, thermochemistry, and the balancing of chemical equations, with laboratory activities investigating mole-mass relationships, gas laws, and measurement of thermochemical phenomena.

-Prerequisite: CHEM 120 And MATH 123
+Prerequisite: CHEM 120 and MATH 123

-CHEM 141 (3-3-0) General Chemistry I Lecture: The first course of a two semester sequence in introductory chemistry that studies measurement and uncertainty, atomic structure, nomenclature, stoichiometry, types of reactions, solution concentrations, gas laws, thermochemistry, electronic configuration, periodic properties of the elements, and chemical bonding (including molecular geometries).
-Prerequisite: MATH 129 Or MATH 131
+The first course of a two semester sequence in introductory chemistry that studies measurement and uncertainty, atomic structure, nomenclature, stoichiometry, types of reactions, solution concentrations, gas laws, thermochemistry, electronic configuration, periodic properties of the elements, and chemical bonding (including molecular geometries).
+The course includes a mandatory one-hour non-credit recitation period per week.

-CHEM 142 (1-0-3) General Chemistry I Laboratory: This laboratory course that accompanies CHEM 141 introduces laboratory techniques, physical properties, stoichiometry, gas laws, and types of chemical reactions.
+This laboratory course that accompanies CHEM 141 introduces laboratory techniques, physical properties, stoichiometry, gas laws, and types of chemical reactions.
 Safe laboratory techniques and the writing of quality laboratory reports will be emphasized.
-Prerequisite: MATH 129 Or MATH 131

-CHEM 161 (3-3-0) General Chemistry II Lecture: The second part of a two semester (one year) course in college level chemistry.
+The second part of a two semester (one year) course in college level chemistry.
 The course investigates kinetics, chemical equilibria, acid-base equilibria, solubility equilibria, thermodynamics, and electrochemistry.
+The course has an additional mandatory one-hour non-credit recitation period per week.

-Prerequisite: CHEM 141 And CHEM 142 And MATH 130 Or MATH 131
+Prerequisite: CHEM 141 and CHEM 142 and MATH 130 or MATH 131

-CHEM 162 (1-0-3) General Chemistry II Laboratory: This continuation of the General Chemistry I Laboratory (CHEM 142) investigates solution properties, kinetics, chemical equilibria, acid-base equilibria, solubility equilibria, thermodynamics, electrochemistry, and qualitative and elementary quantitative analysis.
-Prerequisite: CHEM 141 And CHEM 142 And MATH 130 Or MATH 131
+This continuation of the General Chemistry I Laboratory (CHEM 142) investigates solution properties, kinetics, chemical equilibria, acid-base equilibria, solubility equilibria, thermodynamics, electrochemistry, and qualitative and elementary quantitative analysis.

+Prerequisite: CHEM 141 and CHEM 142 and MATH 130 or MATH 131